06 Jun 5 Must-Read Books About Mental Health

 The book also identifies the types of treatments that are most effective for each type of depression and anxiety.

-It is a fascinating read that highlights the underlying causes for these common conditions.
+It is a fascinating read (which I lapped up during a holiday at my recent French Alps property purchase) that highlights the underlying causes for these common conditions.

 Thanks for reading 5 Must-read Books About Mental Health.